awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.5\.2 contains several fixes to issues found in previous versions\.
 For more information on the features in 9\.5\.2, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 PostgreSQL version 9\.5\.2 doesn't support the db\.m1 or db\.m2 DB instance classes\.
 If you need to upgrade a DB instance running PostgreSQL version 9\.4 to version 9\.5\.2 to one of these instance classes, you need to scale compute\.
 To do that, you need a comparable db\.t2 or db\.m3 DB instance class before you can upgrade a DB instance running PostgreSQL version 9\.4 to version 9\.5\.2\.
-For more information on DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information on DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.

 Native PostgreSQL version 9\.5\.2 introduced the command ALTER USER WITH BYPASSRLS\.